5h33p/student_habits/README.md

 ## 2.1 Getting Data

-Firstly, the data was extracted from a [Kaggle repository](https://www.kaggle.com/datasets/aryan208/student-habits-and-academic-performance-dataset) and the first rows were printed to check the data columns, rows and null values.
-A copy of the dataframe was also uploaded in case the kaggle dataset source is no more available.
+Firstly, the data is extracted from a [Kaggle repository](https://www.kaggle.com/datasets/aryan208/student-habits-and-academic-performance-dataset) and the first rows are printed to check the data columns, rows and null values.
+A copy of the dataframe is also uploaded in case the Kaggle dataset source is no longer available.
 The dataset contains 31 columns: 30 feature variables (e.g., *student_id*, *age*, *gender*, etc.) and 1 target variable (*exam_score*).

 ## 2.2 Exploratory Analysis

-This section presents the exploratory analysis conducted to visualize correlation between features and exame score.
-In order to achieve this result, heat maps and scatter plots were applied on the data.
+This section presents the exploratory analysis conducted to visualize correlation between features and exam score.
+In order to achieve this result, heat maps and scatter plots are applied on the data.

-The numerical features were separated and their correlation summarized in the [heatmap](#heatmap) shown below.
+The numerical features are separated and their correlation summarized in the [heatmap](#heatmap) shown below.

 <img id='heatmap' width="1272" height="766" alt="image" src="https://github.com/user-attachments/assets/c3e4bdb4-bc6b-44f0-883e-c29fca363734" />